 - Bring me the figgy pudding!

 - Baby, it’s cold outside

 All your props are in order, but what about the setup?
 Who will take the pictures?
 Maybe one of your friends wants to volunteer to be the photographer for the night… That’s all fine and dandy, but what about group pictures?
 Here’s a simple setup to make your photo booth (almost) hands-free.

 - Flash or adequate light source

 Camera/Tripod – After the photo booth area is decorated and props are ready, set up the tripod and camera.
 Take a couple test shots to make sure everything looks good.

-Flash – Adequate lighting is very important to snapping photos.
-How do you keep pictures from being blurry?
-Use your camera’s flash or add lights to the photo area.
+Flash – Adequate lighting is very important when snapping photos.
+Use your camera’s flash or add lights to the photo area to keep pictures from being blurry.
 Keeping the camera on the tripod will also help.

 Have fun creating memories in your own holiday photo booth!